Legalunicorn/odin_todo/README.md

 ## Note to Self
 - modals not usable if used on potrait on mobile devices
 - code and function usage can be alot more consize, should plan the individual modules first
-- should consider using function factories instead of OOP, especially when dealing with localStorage API
+- should consider using function factories instead of OOP, especially when dealing with localStorage